alasco-tech/alasco-tech.github.io/src/content/blog/2024/04/05/django-and-row-level-security.md

 SET app.account_id = '100';
 ```

-Finally, policies must be enabled and enforced, so that they apply even to the user owning the table:
+Such policies must be enabled and enforced, so that they apply even to the user owning the table:

 ```SQL
 ALTER TABLE costs_invoice ENABLE ROW LEVEL SECURITY;